WylieKuhn/Walkabout-Companion/README.md

 - Add functionality to include best games on average with a certain putter.
 - Add the ability to see games farthest under par and not just lowest score.
 - Add ability to see data for each hole on a course, including time series and average strokes data.
+- Track which lost balls you have found.
+- Track which fox hunts you've completed and which putters you have.